 Once they are done, you can enjoy them with your favorite dipping sauce!
 Here I used a sweet & spicy chili dipping sauce I bought at the store.

-You can enjoy this dish as an appetizer or pair it with a side as a main dish!
+You can enjoy these baked coconut shrimp as an appetizer or pair it with a side as a main dish!
 I hope you enjoy!

 Visit my store for useful tools and favorite kitchen items